Dragon Tattoo Meaning: What Does a Dragon Represent?

 LinkedIn

-Made popular nowadays thanks to Game of Thrones, How to Train Your Dragon, and The Hobbit, dragons are one of the mythological creatures that have stood the test of time.
-So, it’s no surprise that plenty of people want to get inked with a creature as ferocious and powerful as this.
+Made popular nowadays thanks to Game of Thrones, How to Train Your Dragon and The Hobbit, dragons are one of the mythological creatures that have stood the test of time.
+So, it’s no surprise that plenty of people want to get inked with a creature with a ferocious and powerful dragon tattoo these days.

 But aside from the sheer size, strength, and power a dragon holds, is there any other meaning to a dragon tattoo?
 Here’s an overview of dragon mythology and what dragons mean for different cultures.